The Washington College of Law American University

 - Advisors At their own discretion, complainants and respondents may be advised by an American University student, faculty, or staff member.
 The role of advisors is limited to consultation and support.
 While advisors may be present at a proceeding, they may not address the Grievance Committee or question witnesses.
 Because the purpose of this proceeding is to provide a fair review of complaints filed by students with disabilities rather than a formal legal proceeding, participation of persons acting as legal counsel is not permitted.

-- The 504/ADA Compliance Coordinator will provide complainants and respondents with reasonable accommodations to participate in an informal or formal grievance.
+- The director will provide complainants and respondents with reasonable accommodations to participate in an informal or formal grievance.
 Accommodations may include, but are not limited to, sign language interpreting services or information in alternative formats.
-A party may contact the 504/ADA Compliance Coordinator to request an accommodation for a disability to participate in the grievance process.
-The 504/ADA Compliance Coordinator will interact with a party and the appropriate university disability offices to review the request.
+A party may contact the director to request an accommodation for a disability to participate in the grievance process.
+The director will interact with a party and the appropriate university disability offices to review the request.
 Generally, a five business day advance notice of an accommodation is required to review reasonable accommodation requests.
 However, a response to an immediate need for accommodation will be considered to the fullest extent possible.

 - The decision of the committee may be appealed on the following limited bases: (1) new information that significantly alters the findings of fact; (2) improper procedures in handling the formal grievance which are significant and resulted in an adverse finding; or (3) inappropriate remedy.
 Both the complainant and the respondent may appeal the decision of the committee to the appropriate vice president(s) or provost of the university who will render a final decision.

 - The appeal must be submitted in writing and specify the grounds for appeal.
-The appeal must be delivered to the 504/ADA Compliance Coordinator within seven (7) business days after the decision of the Grievance Committee.
+The appeal must be delivered to the director within seven (7) business days after the decision of the Grievance Committee.